When a player spawns into a level, many videogames expect you to go in a certain direction. In 2D games, this is generally to the right

 - In The Force Unleashed, levels often hide hidden items behind your starship after you land.

-- Specifically in the Hoth level of Jedi Academy.
+- In the Hoth level of Jedi Academy.
 You're supposed to follow some light beacons only barely visible in the fog after you land, but if you go in the opposite direction, you'll find a small cave behind your Z-95 with some items.
 And an angry wampa.

 - In Dark Forces, the game that started it all, the first level's beginning drops you in a certain spot.
 As a new game, it was not clear that there was a place you came from and that the game didn't just drop you in place.
 When the level is complete, Kyle makes it to the roof, and his transport arrives to pick him up.
 If instead of just ending, he searches a little, he'll find the entrance he dropped in to start the game, including an extra life.